 Leverage is when you use funds borrowed from the broker to open a position.
 It helps you gain more exposure than you would have by just using the funds in your trading account.
 However, it’s important to remember that while leverage can multiply your profit, it can also multiply your losses.
 One of the main reasons trading derivatives is so attractive for traders is because they can use high leverage on such trades.
 However, while you are still learning to trade, it is best to use leverage in a calculated way.

 As a trader, your learning never stops.
 Consider joining a broker that offers free educational content and news and reports on the market.
 Using these will help you improve your trading strategies.

 Where there is an opportunity, there is always a risk.
 Perhaps the most important rule to trading is never to risk more than you are willing to lose.
 It is a good idea to keep honing your forex risk management techniques, along with your trading strategies.

 Learn the Terms

 Risk appetite: This is the amount of risk you are willing to take to pursue opportunities to make a profit.
 Traders with higher liquid capital (money left over after accounting for expenses, savings and investments) tend to have a higher risk appetite.

 Demo account: A free account on which you can begin trading with virtual money instead of real money.

-Stop loss order: An order that is placed below your entry point, with the intention of limiting your losses in the event the market moves against you.
+Stop loss order: An order placed below your entry point to limit your losses if the market moves against you.

-Take profit order: An order that is placed above your entry point, with the intention of booking profits when your prediction comes true and before the market suddenly reverses and moves against you.
+Take profit order: An order placed above your entry point to book profits when your prediction comes true and before the market suddenly reverses and moves against you.